wifaqmn/cyclistic-case-study/README.md

 Analysis question no. 1: How do annual members and casual riders use Cyclistic bikes differently?

+#### 1. Type of bikes used in 2024

-Pie charts below represent member and casual rider are compared by the type of bikes they are using.
+Pie charts below represent comparison of member and casual rider by the type of bikes they are using.

 ![image](https://github.com/wifaqmn/imagecontent/blob/main/bike_types_cyclistic.png)

+Members make almost double the casual riders which is 63.87% of the total while the rest is 36.13% for the casual riders.
+Each bike type chart shows percentage from the total. __Classic bike__ is the most used bikes followed by __electric bike__ and __electric scooter__ respectively.

+#### 2. Total trips in 2024